uQr/cordova-docs/tutorial-cordova-5/README.md

 1. If you've already added release signing information into ant.properties in your project, you'll need to place this information in a new file in your project.
 See the [Packaging & Publishing tutorial for details](../tutorial-package-publish) for details.

 2. If you encounter an unexpected build error specifically for Android, see if the error references Cordova plugin source code.
-If so, update it by removing the plugin using the "Installed" tab of the config.xml designer and add the latest npm based version using [the XML bassed approach](../tips-and-workarounds/general/README.md#plugin-npm) described earlier.
+If so, update it by removing the plugin using the "Installed" tab of the config.xml designer and re-adding the plugin.
 If you cannot determine which plugin is causing the issue, you can opt to proactively upgrade all of them.

 3. If a plugin update doesn't solve the issue, try these steps to eliminate other factors.
 	1. Create a fresh project and see if the problem reproduces.